knotteye00/satyr/docs/REST.md

 **Parameters**: none

-**Response**: JSON object containing the port and ping_timeout for RTMP, public and private play endpoints, and whether adaptive livestreaming and VOD recording are enabled.
+**Response**: JSON object containing the port and ping_timeout for RTMP, whether clustering is enabled, public and private play endpoints, and whether adaptive livestreaming and VOD recording are enabled.

 **Example**:
 ```